 NHL weekly betting guide: True moneylines for every game

-We provided a three-chapter series on how to use the regular-season point-total market to create team ratings, how to interpret home-ice advantage, and then how to use those to create your own moneylines.
+Before the season, we provided a three-chapter series on how to use the regular-season point-total market to create team ratings, how to interpret home-ice advantage, and how to use that information to create your own moneylines.

 The cheat sheet

-The following is a lookahead to a week's worth of games.
-It includes my fair price on the games (true moneyline) and the moneyline price I would need to bet either side.
-I just need a 1% edge for a favorite if we're getting better than fair price on the team more likely to win.
+The following includes my fair price on the games (true moneyline) and the moneyline price I would need to bet either side.
+I only need a 1% edge for a favorite if we're getting better than a fair price on the team more likely to win.
 For the underdog, I'll need 4% or better to make it a bet.
 For games I project to be closer to a coin flip, a 2.5% edge is enough for a worthwhile wager.
 I also have a 5% win probability consideration for a team playing in the second game of a back-to-back with travel and a 3% consideration for a team on the second leg of a back-to-back without travel.

 |DATE||GAME||TRUE ML||PRICE TO BET|